ahmed1jilali/ANN/thesis/chapter 2/chapter 2.md

 ## Backpropagation algorithm

-The backpropagation learning alogrithm is an itirative algorithm with the aim to find the optimal weights in the terms of minimizing the cost function on the learning set.
-This minimization of the cost function using the gradiant of the cost function with respect to weights.
+The backpropagation learning algorithm is an iterative algorithm with the aim to find the optimal weights in the terms of minimizing the cost function on the learning set.
+This minimization of the cost function using the gradient of the cost function with respect to weights.

 A key part in the learning procedure of neural networks is an algorithm called **Back propagation**.

 ![](assets/2025-05-25-14-00-16-image.png)

-**Figure** backpropagation learning alogrithm
+**Figure** backpropagation learning algorithm

 We use the letter $j$ to index the units in the output layer, the letter $k$ to index the units in the hidden layer, and the letter $i$ to index the units in the input layer.
 We also need indices for the weights.
-For any network with multiple units, we will have more weights than units, which means we will need two subscripts to indicate each weight.We will index the weights as $w_{destination-units, origin-units}$ .For instance, weights in $(L)$ become $w_{jk}$.
+For any network with multiple units, we will have more weights than units, which means we will need two subscripts to indicate each weight .We will index the weights as $w_{destination-units, origin-units}$ .For instance, weights in $(L)$ become $w_{jk}$.

 The derivative of the error w.r.t the weights in (L) layer is given by: